10 Best Protein Bars for Weight Loss, Personal Trainer’s Choice

 It’s a bit chalky but goes down well, and there isn’t much of an aftertaste to me, at least.
 Some of our other coaches did not agree.

 We like the 15 grams of protein per bar plus the 10 grams of fiber and low sugar.
+The bar also contains nuts and seeds that are rich in healthy fats and micronutrients, which support brain health.

 This is exactly what we want in a protein bar because the goal isn’t just to get a good amount of protein but also to curb your hunger.